 RoboForm allows you to export logins and Secure Notes.
 So the import will include logins and Secure Notes but not other data.
 Information that we couldn't import to a specific field will appear in the Note section of each login or the content of the Secure Note.

-If your plan members have any problems, ask them to check out the common problems and solutions at the end of this article.
+If your plan members have any issues, ask them to check out the common problems at the end of this article, including using the Dashlane CSV template to prepare and import their data.

-Solve problems with your data import
+Solve problems with data import

 Step 4: Recreate your sharing settings